dsgallups/wasm-tracing/README.md

 Note: `wasm_tracing` uses the global JavaScript `console` and `performance` objects.
 It will not work in environments where one or both of these are not available, such as Node.js or Cloudflare Workers.

+## TODOs
+These features are things I'd like to do with `wasm-tracing`.
+Suggestions, comments, and complaints are encouraged!
+Please file an issue if you are passionate about a particular use-case or implementation detail.
+- [ ] Traces from `#[tracing::instrument]` macro should be visible in the console
+- [ ] Rewrite how the config works, possibly dependent/mirrored by another `tracing` crates' config w/ console specifics

 ## Usage

 For the simplest out of the box set-up, you can simply set `wasm_tracing` as your default tracing Subscriber in wasm_bindgen(start)